faramarzaf/ValueSelector/README.md

 # Change Log

+- V 1.0.4 **(Jan/20/2020)**
+  - Default value of minValue & maxValue changed to: `Integer.MIN_VALUE` , `Integer.MAX_VALUE`
+  - Default valueTextSize changed to 20
+  - Default value of IconsSize changed to 45
+  - Default value of invertIconsPlace is 1
+    - "-" icon is at left side and "+" icon is at the right side of layout (In vertical mode)  And vice versa in Horizontal mode

 - V 1.0.3 **(Jan/13/2020)**
   - Default borderColor changed to transparent mood.
 (It was black that was not very cool)